 In the second apartment or the most holy place, there was only the ark of the covenant.
 It was a chest about 3 ft.
 8 in. long, 2 ft.
 2 in. wide and high.
 The cover of the ark was called the mercy seat, where the atonement was made on the Day of Atonement.
 Inside the ark there laid the Ten Commandments on two table of stone written with God’s own finger.
 On top of the mercy seat were two cherubim of gold and where God communicated with His people (Ex.
 25:22).

-In the court outside the tent was the laver, a large basin made of bronze, containing water.
+In the court outside the tent was the laver.
+It was a large basin made of bronze, containing water.
 In this laver the priests were to wash their hands and feet before entering the sanctuary or begin their service (Ex.
 30:17-21; 38:8).

-The Sanctuary represented God’s dwelling place among His children.
+The tabernacle represented God’s dwelling place among His children.
 “Let them make Me a sanctuary, that I may dwell among them” (Exodus 25:8).

 In His service,